 In April 2017 the website was completely rebuilt to current HTML5/CSS3 standards with responsive coding for tablets and cell phones.

-Any technical questions, corrections, missing links, etc. regarding this site should be sent using the 392nd questionare form (no need to fill in the form boxes regarding the airman).
+Any technical questions, corrections, missing links, etc. regarding this site should be sent to Bob using the 392nd questionare form (no need to fill in the form boxes regarding the airman).
 Click here for the form.